Violation of Victim Service Standards, Contractual Stipulations and/or Certified Assurances

 Complaint Process

-The Review Committee, consisting of the VSS grant manager, VSS Administrator and the CVAD Director will determine if the complaint is a violation of the victim service program service standards, contractual agreement and/or certified assurance.
+Once the investigation has been completed, a Victim Assistance review team (generally the grant coordinator, grant administrator and the Section Chief) will determine if the complaint is a violation of the victim service program service standards, contractual agreement and/or certified assurances.
 If a complaint does not concern a violation of victim service program standards, contractual agreement and/or certified assurance, the review committee will refer the complaint back to the victim service program or complainant to resolve.

-If the CVAD Review Committee determines the complaint is alleging a violation of service standards, contractual agreement and/or certified assurance, it will gather additional information.
-The CVAD Review Committee may request information from any party to the complaint including the complainant; the person(s) or organization being complained about; the board of the victim service program involved; or any other person or organization with knowledge about the circumstances of the complaint.
+If review team determines the complaint is alleging a violation of service standards, contractual agreement and/or certified assurances, it will gather additional information, the review team may request information from any party to the complaint including the complainant; the person(s) or organization being complained about; the board of the victim service program involved; or any other person or organization with knowledge about the circumstances of the complaint.
 All attempts will be made to gather this information within 60 days of receipt of the complaint.

-If, during the information-gathering phase, one party requests the opportunity to address the CVAD Review Committee in person and it is granted, all parties will be offered the chance to talk with the committee individually.
+If, during the information-gathering phase, one party requests the opportunity to address the review team in person and it is granted, all parties will be offered the chance to talk with the committee individually.

-After the information is gathered, the CVAD Review Committee will formulate the results of their review, including suggested recommendations to the victim service program if it was determined there was a violation of the program service standards, contractual agreement and/or certified assurance.
+After the information is gathered, the review team will formulate the results of their review, including suggested recommendations to the victim service program if it was determined there was a violation of the program service standards, contractual agreement and/or certified assurance.

 If there was no finding, this will be communicated to both the complainant and the individual or organization the complaint was about.